CyberMiles/tim-research/reading_event_logs/elasticsearch.md

 ## Elasticsearch

+Elasticsearch is a very well established and mature product.
 Harvesting blockchain data using Elasticsearch is trivial.
 Bulk objects can be created programmatically, thanks to the consistency of the blockchain data.
 Here is an example of how we upload blockchain event logs using the Elasticsearch client’s bulk upload feature.

 ```
 async function writeTheEventCollectionToElasticsearch(theEventCollection, eventName) {